Nitya-Mula/Visualizing-Symptom-Clusters-for-head-and-neck-cancer-patients/README.md

 # Visualizing-Symptom-Clusters-for-head-and-neck-cancer-patients

+This is a data visualization project that heps to visualize symptom clusters for head and neck cancer patients.
+The dataset consists of 28 symptom ratings for 50 patients  and their details which are shown using several visual encodings.

 Getting Started
 - Install Node.js on your machine.
 - Run `npm install` to install dependencies for this project.